 Xanthelasma: Those White Spots Around the Eyes

-It’s possible that you’ve never even heard of xanthelasma.
-They’re small white spots that appear around the eyes that, little by little, if left untreated become very unsightly benign tumors.
+It’s possible that you’ve never even heard of xanthelasmas.
+They’re small white spots around the eyes that, if left untreated, become very unsightly benign tumors.

-These small accumulations of fat appear around the area of the eyelid, the tear ducts, or around the eye socket.
+These small accumulations of fat appear around the eyelids, tear ducts, or around the eye sockets.
 When patients discover these white spots, they’re usually very surprised.

 Many people attribute them to aging, the damaging effects of the sun, or in the case of women, just little blemishes that can be covered up with makeup.

-But the little spots will eventually grow into bumps.
-In some cases they even become very large and you have to resort to surgery.
+But those little white spots around the eyes will eventually grow into bumps.
+In some cases, they become very large and patients have to resort to surgery.

-Today we’ll explain what causes them and what you should do if you notice some of these white spots around your eyes.
+Today, we’ll explain what causes them and what you should do if you notice some of these white spots around the eyes.

 We’ll provide more information below.